Also Serving San Jose and the San Francisco Bay Area

 The incision for the upper eyelid surgery is performed in the natural crease of the upper eyelid.
 This helps to allow the incision to heal and be barely noticeable.
 Due to the quality of the delicate eyelid skin these incisions generally heal very well.
 In men the blepharoplasty eyelid incision is placed closer to the eyelid lash line.
 This helps maintain a masculine look while still rejuvenating the perioccular area.
 Blepharoplasty or eyelift is one of the most common male plastic surgery procedures performed.

-The eyelid surgery is performed at our Palo Alto Surgery center located on El Camino Real across from Stanford University.
+The eyelid surgery is performed at our Palo Alto cosmetic surgery center by Dr. Jill Hessler.
 The blepharoplasty surgery is performed with local anesthesia and some sedation if desired by the individual patient.
 Dr. Hessler customizes her approach for each Palo Alto / San Jose eyelid surgery patient depending on the desires and the surgical plan each patient discusses prior to surgery.
 Some patients desire to be completely asleep for the surgery while others want to be awake but free from any pain.
-We can accommodate both requests at our Palo Alto Surgery Center.
+Our staff is able to accommodate both requests.